Pay attention! - Robustifying a Deep Visuomotor Policy through Task-Focused Attention: Approach

-Deep visuomotor policies for manipulator control are neural network architectures that have as input an observation composed of an image and possibly other sensor data $\mathbf{o}_t$, a task (or goal) specification $\mathbf{g}$ and output robot commands $\mathbf{a}_t=\pi(\mathbf{o}_t,\mathbf{g})$.
-The robot executes these commands, enacting a change in the external environment which creates a new observation $\mathbf{o}_{t+1}$, and the cycle repeats.
-Architecturally, most currently proposed systems follow variations of the generic model of Figure~\ref{fig:GenericVisuomotor} which posits the existence of a primary latent encoding $\mathbf{z}$, the result of the processing of the input by a specialized vision network.
-This encoding, of dimensionality orders of magnitude smaller than the input, is then used by the motor network to generate the command $\mathbf{a}$.
-Practical considerations often require that the vision net goes through extensive pre-learning.
-A frequently encountered approach is to transfer-learn from a general purpose vision module such as VGG-19 trained on ImageNet.
-An alternative that can use only the training data collected from the robot environment itself is to custom-train a variational autoencoder~\cite{kingma2013auto} for the specific setting.
-The motor net often, but not always contains a recurrent neural network and is trained on a loss that favors the execution of the specified task $\mathbf{g}$.
-This training might take several forms.
-In the case of RL we need a source of rewards the task need to specify reward function.
-If the task is specified by demonstrations, the training might be executed in a supervised fashion using a behavioral cloning loss.
+The Motor Network, often but not always, contains a recurrent neural network and is trained on a loss that favors the execution of the specified task, $\mathbf{g}$.
+This training may take several forms.
+In the case of RL we need a source of rewards.
+If the task is specified by demonstrations (our case), the training may be executed in a supervised fashion using a behavioral cloning loss.

-While this generic architecture covers a wide range of possible models, they share the property that the primary latent encoding does not depend on the current task.
-Another way to put it: the way the network sees the world is not dependent of its current task.